Many 'tool drop' solutions on the market are "rated", but they're not all rated equally.

 Working at height, we know from experience how tools are used and the type of situations they get used in.
 More often than not, tools will be in use well above the lanyard anchor point on the harness, or tool bucket.

 When a tool is dropped in this situation, it will often incur a Fall Factor 1.5 or greater.

 - Go through third party testing, to destruction

 - MBS (Minimum Break Strain) assigned

 All our testing is carried out by third party, NATA accredited test centres.

-In addition, our lanyards have listed a MTW (Max Too Weight) or Recommended Tool Weight.
-This is the weight of tool, that if dropped, will remain safely under the WLL of your lanyard.
+In addition, our lanyards have listed a MTW (Max Tool Weight) or Recommended Tool Weight.
+This is the weight of tool, that if dropped, will remain safely under the WLL (Working Load Limit) of your lanyard.

 This is an added step by us to make it easier for you to choose the right lanyard for the job and keep yourself and others safe on the job site.

 So dropping a 5.33kg tool from around shoulder height with the lanyard anchored on the harness will generate 45kg of force.
 Which is still safely at the Full-Reach lanyards WLL.